Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 ### Android Core 1.11.1

-* Fixed a crash which was caused by the exception thrown from the Android Activity class.
+* Fixed a crash which was caused by an exception thrown from the Android Activity class.

 ## April 21, 2022